Introduction

 • Before certain outbound specific processors are invoked - this context is specific to the span of the processor being intercepted

-In case interception needs to be disabled, set the system property "mule.otel.interceptor.processor.enable" to "false".
+Enable or Disable the interceptor feature.
 Disabling the interceptor processing can result in incorrect context propagation.

 First Processor Interceptor